-Important OA information:
+Important OA Information:

-- Elections can be conducted in camp, however we encourage you to complete your unit's election prior to arrival at camp.
-Please have a copy of the election form with you at camp to avoid any misunderstandings. - 2.
-If your unit is not from Cradle of Liberty Council, we cannot call out your candidates' without proper written authorization from your council's lodge.
-This letter must include the candidates names and MUST be signed by the lodge adviser, lodge staff adviser, or the council Scout Executive.
-Note: Only Cradle of Liberty Council units are allowed to have their Scouts inducted at our ceremonies.
+- If your unit is not from Cradle of Liberty Council, we cannot call out your candidates' without proper written authorization from your council's lodge.
+This letter must include the candidates' names and MUST be signed by the lodge adviser, lodge staff adviser, or the council Scout Executive. - 2.
+Elections for Unami Lodge, One can be conducted in camp; however, we encourage you to complete